 Screening for any family history of Neuroendocrine Cancer

 A family history of multiple endocrine tumor type 1 (MEN1) syndrome or neurofibromatosis type 1 (NF1) syndrome may increase the risk of NETs.
-Multiple type 1 endocrine tumor (MEN1) syndrome is a risk factor for pancreatic NETs.
+However, Multiple type 1 endocrine tumor (MEN1) syndrome is a risk factor for pancreatic NETs.
 Therefore individuals with a family history of neuroendocrine cancer are recommended for genetic screening of these genes and syndromes.

 Screening for any underlying gastric conditions